 Flexible and Remote Access

-While regular call center technology uses landlines and requires your agents to visit an office, cloud-based contact center software delivers service through a desktop app.
+While regular call center technology uses landlines and requires your agents to visit an office, cloud-based contact center software delivers service through desktop and mobile apps.
 Your small company’s staff can work anywhere and access the same phone number, communication channels, and features.

 More Efficient Agents

-Call center software features like IVR menus, call queues, CRM integrations, and real-time AI assistance give your agents more context about the customer’s needs, helping them provide quicker and more effective service.
+Call center software features like IVR menus, call queues, CRM integrations, and real-time AI assistance give your agents more insight into customer needs, helping them provide quicker and more effective service.
 This way, small staff can serve large numbers of customers.

 Customer Self-Service and Automations